 - Student Assistant with one of the following titles: Fellows, Scholars, Trainees

 - Employee-in-Training with one of the following titles: Grad Intern/Trainee, Post-Doc Fellow/Trainee

 FSA Account Types

 There are 3 types of Flexible Spending Accounts (FSA) offered under the Employee Reimbursement Account (ERA) program:

 Health Care FSA

-Covers eligible expenses that are not covered or partially covered by insurance plans such as deductibles, copays, and coinsurance amounts.
+Covers eligible expenses that are not covered or are partially covered by insurance plans, such as deductibles, copays, and coinsurance amounts.
 You may also use this account to pay for eyeglasses, dental expenses and limited categories of over-the-counter drugs and supplies.
 These expenses can be incurred by you, your spouse and qualifying child or qualifying relative.
-The annual contribution limit is $2,550 per employee.
+The annual contribution limit is $2,600 per employee.
 Up to $500 remaining in your account at the end of the plan year will carry over to the following plan year.

 Limited Purpose FSA (LPFSA)